SuaYoo/best-programming-club-12-06-20/README.md

 ```

 (Tip: If you're completing both parts of the assignment, create a minimum of 2 commits, one for each assignment.)

+Don't be afraid to commit code that's not working yet.
+Don't get discouraged if you can't get it to work--focus on reading the existing code and making your best guess at what the code might look like.